Nitrokey/nitrokey-documentation/nitropad/firmware-update-1.4.rst

 ----------------------

-The new firmware *class* of ``-maximized`` images change the firmware layout in a way that it is incompatible with the Heads internal firmware upgrade feature on the Nitropads.
+The new firmware *class* of ``-maximized`` images change the firmware layout in a way that it is incompatible with Heads' internal firmware upgrade feature on the NitroPads.

 This change mainly originates from a reduces *Management Engine* size inside the firmware image.
-Furthermore the ``-maximized`` images do contain all flash regions inside the firmware, this also includes ``GbE``, which is contains the ethernet MAC address.
+Furthermore the ``-maximized`` images do contain all flash regions inside the firmware, this also includes ``GbE``, which contains the Ethernet MAC address.

-The non ``-maximized`` image have no **functional** differences compared to the ``-maximized`` images, the only difference is the reduced Heads menu.
+The non ``-maximized`` images have no **functional** differences compared to the ``-maximized`` images except of the reduced Heads GUI.